Sark: Oblivious Integrity Without Global State: Abstract

 \section{Abstract}

-In this paper, we introduce \textit{Sark}, a reference architecture implementing the Unforgeable, Stateful, and Oblivious (USO) asset system as described by Goodell, Toliver, and Nakib.
-We describe the motivation, design, and implementation of \textit{Sloop}, a permissioned, crash fault-tolerant (CFT) blockchain that forms a subsystem of Sark, and the other core subsystems, \textit{Porters}, which accumulate and roll-up commitments from \textit{Clients}.
-We analyse the operation of the system using the `CIA Triad': Confidentiality, Availability, and Integrity.
-We then introduce the concept of \textit{Integrity Locus} and use it to address design trade-offs related to decentralization.
-Finally, we point to future work on Byzantine fault-tolerance (BFT), and mitigating the local centrality of Porters.
+In this paper, we introduce \textit{Sark}, a reference architecture for transferring unforgeable, stateful, oblivious (USO) assets.
+We describe the motivation, design, and implementation of the core subsystems of Sark, \textit{Porters}, which accumulate and roll-up commitments from \textit{Clients}, and \textit{Sloop}, a permissioned, crash fault-tolerant (CFT) blockchain system.
+We analyse the operation of the system using STRIDE threat analysis, and the `CIA Triad': Confidentiality, Availability, and Integrity.
+We then introduce the concept of \textit{local centrality} and address design trade-offs related to decentralization.
+Finally, we suggest future work on Byzantine fault-tolerance (BFT), and mitigating the local centrality of Porters.